mridubhatnagar/blogs-backup/cl0fld23r01rak3nv0whbd56t.md

 1. What is the reason behind thinking of quitting the job?
 2. What is the cost you are paying by staying at your current job?
-3. Are you continuously learning new things? or Has the work become monotonous?
+3. Are you continuously learning new things?
 4. How do the future prospects of the organization look like?
 5. How is the team culture, work culture?
 6. Is the reason for thinking of quitting due to burnout?